How data and technology continue shaping the future of restaurant success

 Restaurants are reaping the benefits of delivered food, too.
 The Chicago Tribune recently reported that for McDonald’s Corp., fast food delivery was a key contributor to recent growth, bringing in $4 billion in sales from 25,000 worldwide locations that offer delivery.

 But the future of how food is ordered and delivered remains a wide-open scenario.
-Today, most deliveries are served up by third-party partners, each with their own ordering platform for diners to navigate.
+Today, most deliveries are served up by third-party partners, each with its own ordering platform for diners to navigate.
 But some restaurants are investing heavily to win customers over directly by enabling their own delivery, within their own apps – some with facial recognition on the horizon to ease the payment process.
 Not only will these restaurants better control the customer experience, but also they’ll reclaim ownership of their data.

 When it comes to food transportation, within the next decade, at-home diners can expect to see autonomous vehicles, delivery robots, or drones arriving at their driveways, as testing is already underway.

-Restaurants decision-makers are craving greater insight into their food delivery operations as deliveries surge.
+Restaurant decision-makers are craving greater insight into their food delivery operations as deliveries surge.
 With one or more delivery partners, operators are managing a new frontier fraught with challenges: timeliness of driver arrival and deliveries, quality of delivered food, customer satisfaction, and more.
 Unless every step in the delivery process is captured, the process is somewhat lawless, like the Wild West.
 Wavicle’s ActiveDeliver tames the process by bringing it into full view, with dashboard intelligence that tracks, measures, and visualizes over 20 key performance metrics.

 What to expect in 2020

-Diners love their buon cibo – or “good eats,” as italians say.
-Yet serving up quality fare to diners, wherever they are, requires tecnologia buona – good technology – as an essential ingredient for restaurant operations.
+Diners love their Buon Cibo – or “good eats,” as Italians say.
+Yet serving up quality fare to diners, wherever they are, requires Tecnologia Buona – good technology – as an essential ingredient for restaurant operations.